spacebanana420/VisualOxide/README.md

 More platforms should be supported in the future

 # Compiling from source
-Visual Oxide will work on any operative system that supports Rust's compiler and package manager
+Visual Oxide will work on any operative system and architecture that supports Rust's compiler

 Install cargo, Rust's package manager, and open a terminal in the project's directory and run ``` cargo build -r ```